 In order to accurately determine the severity of the possible diagnosis of Hyperthyroidism we needed to do blood work and have an ultrasound done on my thyroid.
 I got bloodwork done the the next day to check my TSH level, also other thyroid hormone levels (T3, T3, Free T-3, Free T-4) and my ultrasound.
 My TSH came back so low it was almost undetectable, low TSH is a sign of a hyperthyroid, and the ultrasound reveled my thyroid was twice the size it should be.
 No doubt about it my thyroid was indeed hyper!
 Immediately my family physician put me on Lopressor, a bettablocker, at a dose safe for nursing until I could meet with an endocrinologist to be properly diagnosed and treated.
 Unfortunately finding an endocrinologist to see me within 2 weeks as recommended by my doctor proved A LOT more challenging than I had anticipated.

-It was nearing the end of December at this point, after calling at least a dozen endocrinologist in my local area I discovered the earliest they could see me was April-May in spite of me explaining to them the dire situation that I needed to be seen and treated ASAP!
+It was nearing the end of December at this point, after calling at least a dozen endocrinologists in my local area I discovered the earliest they could see me was April-May in spite of me explaining to them the dire situation that I needed to be seen and treated ASAP!
 I then started calling endocrinologists throughout my state and up to an hour away.
 I found one in Salisbury MD that was able to see me next week, even though I told them I lived in Delaware and gave them all of my insurance information the day of my appointment driving an hour with my family they told me they couldn't see me because they couldn't accept Delaware BCBS in MD yet.
 Talk about frustrating!

 Meanwhile I got a copy of the book Living Well with Hyperthyroidism and Graves Disease by Mary Shomon.
 I also HIGHLY recommend Graves Disease: A Practical Guide and Advances in Graves Disease and other Hyperthyroid Disorders by Elaine Moore

 I put in a call to John Hopkins in hopes they had a hyperthyroidism specialist, I was only 1.5hrs from Baltimore.
 Meanwhile I was still trying to find an endocrinologist to see me locally until I could get an appointment at John Hopkins, the wait could be months.
 I finally found one in Wilimington, DE recommend by my birth center I used.
 On the day of my appointment I drove there by myself, it seemed easier than taking my 10 month old and toddler with me at the time.
 I was unprepared for what would happen next.
 The endocrinologist diagnosed me with Graves Disease, severe hyperthyroidism.
-Graves’ disease (GD) is an autoimmune condition characterised by elevated levels of thyroid stimulating (TSH) receptor antibodies with increased production of thyroid hormone.
+Graves’ disease (GD) is an autoimmune condition characterized by elevated levels of thyroid stimulating (TSH) receptor antibodies with increased production of thyroid hormone.
 Among patients with hyperthyroidism, 60–80% have GD.
 It is 5–10 times more common in women.

 He prescribed me a strong bettablocker, not safe for nursing and strongly recommended Radioactive Iodine(RAI), I-131.
 RAI is often recommended because it's inexpensive, "effective" and the least cumbersome due to requiring few follow up visits.
 RAI is often used to treat thyroid cancer, however it comes with numerous risks clearly because it is radioactive.